1. What was seen? [species or habitat]

-Ideally, the full date should be recorded if possible.
+The full date should be recorded if possible.

-Ensure that the dates are clear, take care with spread sheet formatting of dates.
+Ensure that the dates are clear, take care with spreadsheet formatting of dates.
 We can add species records made in the past as long as they have all the required information, we even have some records in the database that were recorded by Darwin in the 1800s!

 4. Where? [the grid reference]

 The more accurate this location information is the better.
 Ideally a six figure grid reference should be given, to provide a close identification of the location of the record (within 100m2).
 Guidelines on reading and generating grid references are here.